A Candidate of a Least-Massive Black Hole at the First 1.1 Billion Years of the Universe: Discussion

 \subsubsection{Metal-Poor Galaxies}

 First, we attempt to reproduce the observed photometric SED with galaxy templates.
 We here adopt the galaxy SED models from \citet{Inoue11}, where nebular emission lines are included for various metallicities of $Z=0.02~(\zsun)$, $0.008$, $0.004$, $0.0004$, $10^{-5}$, $10^{-7}$, and $0.0$ (no metals).
-The stellar mass spectrum is calculated by assuming a Salpeter initial mass function (IMF) with $1-100~\msun$ and a constant star formation rate (SFR) with a duration of 100 or 500 Myr.
-We also take into account dust attenuation by an extinction law of Small Magellanic Cloud (SMC; \citealt{Prevot_1984}; $R_{\rm v}=2.7$) to reproduce the red colors of \target.
-Intergalactic medium absorption is taken into account with the prescription of \citet{Madau95}.
+The stellar mass spectrum is calculated by assuming a Salpeter initial mass function (IMF) with $1$--$100~\msun$.
+We use models of constant star formation history with ages of 10, 100 and 500 Myr, while we test galaxy models with extremely young ages ($<10$ Myr) later in Section~\ref{sec:caveats}.
+We take into account dust attenuation by extinction laws of the Small Magellanic Cloud (SMC; \citealt{Prevot_1984}) and of starburst galaxies \citep{Calzetti00}.

-Figure~\ref{fig:SEDfit}(a) shows our best-fit model at $z=4.93$ (reduced chisquare $\chi_\nu^2=1.7$) with a metallicity of $Z=0.004$, stellar age of $500$ Myr, ${\rm SFR}=2.5~\msunyr$, and $E(B-V)=0.05$.
-This model can partially explain the observed continuum at shorter wavelengths owing to dust attenuation, and the filter-convolved F277W flux density is raised by strong [O~{\sc iii}] emission due to active starbursts.
-However, the model SED begins to mismatch at $>4~\micron$ and hardly reproduces the observed flux density at F410M, F444W, and IRAC 4.5~\micron.
-We also applied models with a shorter 10 Myr star-formation duration that have stronger [O~{\sc iii}] emission.
-Those young galaxy models can also reproduce the continuum at $\lesssim2~\micron$ and the F277W excess as well as the former model, but the goodness-of-fit gets worse by $\Delta \chi^2_\nu=+0.7$ due to insufficient continuum emission at longer wavelengths.
-Therefore, these pure galaxy models are not favored to explain \target.
+Figure~\ref{fig:SEDfit}(a) shows our best-fit model at $z=4.93$ (chisquare $\chi^2=27$) with a metallicity $Z=0.004$, stellar age $500$ Myr, star formation rate (SFR) $3.6~\msunyr$, and color excess $E(B-V)=0.10$ mag with the Calzetti extinction law.
+This model can well explain the observed continuum owing to modest dust attenuation.
+However, the model hardly reproduces the observed flux densities of the filters affected by H$\beta$+[O~{\sc iii}] (F277W) and H$\alpha$ emission lines (F410M, F444W, and IRAC 4.5~\micron), while they are slightly raised by active starbursts.

+We also show in Figure~\ref{fig:SEDfit}(b) the best-fit case when the age is fixed to 10 Myr ($Z=0.004$ and SFR $= 27 M_\odot \mathrm{yr}^{-1}$).
+This model can better explain the photometric excess by H$\beta$+[O~{\sc iii}] and H$\alpha$ emission lines than the previous galaxy model with $500$ Myr age.
+However, this model requires heavier extinction of $E(B-V)=0.25$ mag with the Calzetti law, which leads to a poorer fit around Ly$\alpha$.
+Nonetheless, the goodness-of-fit becomes just slightly worse ($\Delta \chi^2=2$).